Slow quasiparticle dynamics and anyonic statistics in a fractional quantum Hall Fabry-P\'erot interferometer: Fabry-P erot Interference in

-Fig.~\ref{fig:fig1}d shows $G_D$ at $\nu=1/3$ with both QPCs set to partial pinch-off as a function of $V_P$ and $B$.
+Fig.~\ref{fig:fig2}a shows $G_D$ at $\nu=1/3$ with both QPCs set to partial pinch-off as a function of $V_P$ and $B$.
 The interference shows high-visibility oscillations with lines of constant phase having a negative slope in the $V_P-B$ plane, consistent with an Aharonov-Bohm dominated interference phase\cite{halperin_theory_2011}.
 Following Eq.~\eqref{theta}, we estimate the effective interferometer area to be $A_I = 3 \Phi_0 / \Delta B = 0.69-0.83 \mathrm{\mu m^2}$ based on the $\Delta B\approx 15-\SI{18}{mT}$ field period of the oscillations.
-This agrees with the nominal device area of $0.74-0.83 \mathrm{\mu m^2}$ of the patterned graphite gates, without accounting for bulk-edge coupling, suggesting such coupling is small (see supplement) \cite{halperin_theory_2011}.
+This agrees with the nominal device area of $0.74-0.83 \mathrm{\mu m^2}$ of the patterned graphite gates (see supplement for a more detailed analysis of the magnetic field period).
+Estimates of the edge state velocity (see supplementary information) give $v = 6.2\pm 0.2\times 10^4 \mathrm{m/s}$, comparable to prior estimates for integer quantum Hall edge states in graphene\cite{deprez_tunable_2021,ronen_aharonov-bohm_2021,fu_aharonovbohm_2023,werkmeister_strongly_2024}.
+We also characterize the visibility of Aharanov-Bohm interference at $\nu = 1/3$ as a function of temperature where we extract a characteristic temperature scale $T_0 = \SI{87}{mK}$ (see supplement).